 There was a story telling: A Christian wanted to offer up 10 dollars at the end of a church service.
 Unexpectedly, he put a 100-dollar bill into the offering box.
 He regretted it very much.
 So, he went to the pastor, asking him to give the 90 dollars back to him.
 But the pastor said the money had gone into the church fund.
 Helplessly, he said to the pastor that he would think of it as an extra donation of $90 to God.
 However, the pastor told him that actually he just donated 10 dollars.

-After reading this story, I thought of thesaying, “Every man according as he purposes in his heart, so let him give; not grudgingly, or of necessity: for God loves a cheerful giver” (2Co 9:7).
+After reading this story, I thought of the Bible saying, “Every man according as he purposes in his heart, so let him give; not grudgingly, or of necessity: for God loves a cheerful giver” (2Co 9:7).
 God likes and wants man to gladly offer, spend, and give up for Him.
 If we do not expend for Him willingly but do so for show or going through a formality, only to show that we are still Christians, then what will God think of us, who have such an attitude and behavior in our belief in God?
-When the exposed hypocritical Pharisees, He said, “Beware of the scribes, which love to go in long clothing, and love salutations in the marketplaces, And the chief seats in the synagogues, and the uppermost rooms at feasts: Which devour widows’ houses, and for a pretense make long prayers: these shall receive greater damnation” (Mar 12:38-40).
+When theexposed hypocritical Pharisees, He said, “Beware of the scribes, which love to go in long clothing, and love salutations in the marketplaces, And the chief seats in the synagogues, and the uppermost rooms at feasts: Which devour widows’ houses, and for a pretense make long prayers: these shall receive greater damnation” (Mar 12:38-40).
 In contrast to the scribes and Pharisees, when a poor widow offered up two coins, the Lord Jesus praised her and said, “Truly I say to you, That this poor widow has cast more in, than all they which have cast into the treasury: For all they did cast in of their abundance; but she of her want did cast in all that she had, even all her living” (Mar 12:43-44).

 From the Lord’s assessments of different people, we can see that God is a God who is holy, faithful, and does not permit Him to be deceived.
 When He requires us to make offering to Him, He won’t get pleased because of our expensive offering, or because of our good outward behavior, but He cares about whether we truly and gladly spend ourselves for Him from our hearts.